 The steps to generate leads via SEO are:

 We’ll cover all six steps in this article and how to properly execute each one to see results.
 However, let’s first identify the businesses, teams, and individuals that can benefit from SEO lead generation to make sure the strategy is a good fit for your needs.

 B2B and B2C companies can both benefit from generating online leads through SEO.
 If you have an online presence and want to initiate inbound lead generation, this is is a solid way to generate highly relevant leads because you can target specific keywords relevant to your offering.
 However, ranking web pages organically in Google requires a lot of time, effort, and/or money.
 For this reason, it's not best for everyone.

 More specifically, SEO lead generation is a great option for:

 Enticing organic leads to provide their contact information starts with being highly visible to your target audience.
-Once you attract visitors through quality content to an optimized website, you can establish credibility, demonstrate value, and execute lead capture strategies.
+Once you attract visitors to an optimized website through quality content, you can establish credibility, demonstrate value, and execute lead capture strategies.
 Below are the specific steps you can take to generate leads through great SEO.

 To measure these Core Web Vitals, Google offers a tool called PageSpeed Insights that lets you know how quickly your site runs and how usable it is.
-Things it tracks include first contentful paint, speed index, largest contentful paint, and more.
-Then, it gives you a score in each category, as well as an overall speed and usability score, shown below:
+It tracks first contentful paint, largest contentful paint, speed index, and more.
+Then it gives you a score in each category, as well as an overall speed and usability score, shown below: